Versão em Português

 THE PROJECT

-The project is structured into two components.
+The project is organized into two components.

 INTERVENTION LOGIC